Skip to main content

 How to create a timeline milestone chart in Excel?

 A milestone chart is an effective tool to depict a project’ scope and timelines.
-Now this tutorial is talking about the steps to create a milestone chart in Excel.
+This tutorial explains the steps to create a milestone chart in Excel.

 Create a milestone chart